 Its very important to strengthen all of your core muscles.
 Why?
 Here are some very good reasons:

-Want a body like this?
-Go to our TOP 3 AB EXERCISES .
+TOP 3 AB EXERCISES .
 Realistically though, it might have been a few years ago that you looked like this, but we can live in hope or just accept what we are and firm things up a bit!

 One of the central tenets of pilates, is core strength.
 The core muscles I refer to are your solar plexus and include the diaphragm, transverse abdominus (the one that flattens your tummy) and multifidus (either side of lower spine), the oblique abdominals and the pelvic floor.